ZONESTAR3D/Upgrade-kit-guide/Z9V5_LinearRail/readme.md

 ![](./2.jpg)
 >
     1. Screws (use the original one)     2.
 New idler wheels     3.
 New shim  4.
 Pole (use the orignal one)
+  :warning: **Note:**
+  - Do not tighten the screws too tightly.
+  - There may be differences in the elevation columns of different versions of machines.

 ### 4. Take down the front-top profile.
 Remove the screws shown on picture below to take down the front-top profile. **Note**the screw shown in Figure 3 only exists in the nearest Z9V5.
 ![](./3.jpg)